Gy-Hu/rIC3/README.md

 # Specify output file
 rIC3 -e ic3 --ic3-cti-sample --ic3-cti-sample-file samples.txt <AIGER FILE>

+# Invert literals in the output (useful for mapping to invariant clauses)
+rIC3 -e ic3 --ic3-cti-sample --ic3-cti-invert <AIGER FILE>
 ```

 The CTI samples are saved in a text file where each line represents one state cube in AIGER variable numbering format.